microsoft/vscode-wiki/Issue-Grooming.md

 ## Out of Scope Feature Requests

+Issues serve two purposes: they are a means of communication between us and our community as well as among members of the community and they are a reflection of the current situation and plans of the project.
+We could keep all feature requests open but we think it would hamper both of those purposes.
+For example, in order to not get buried under GH notifications, we'd unsubscribe from many feature requests which practically turns those into zombie issues.

-For the health of our project it's better if the number of feature requests is not open ended but reflects what has a reasonable chance to be considered in the next 12-24 months.
+Thus we think it's better if the set of feature requests is not open ended but reflects what has a reasonable chance to be considered in the next 12-24 months.
 24 months is longer than our [roadmap](https://github.com/Microsoft/vscode/wiki/Roadmap) which outlines the next 6-12 months.
 Thus, there is some crystal ball reading on our part, and we'll most likely keep more feature requests open than what we can accomplish in 24 months.

 Here are the criteria we use to make a decision.
 - Does the functionality described in the feature request have any reasonable change to be on the next roadmap?
 - Are the costs to implement the functionality reasonable given the size of our team?
 I.e. can we afford the feature?
 - Has the community at large expressed interest in this functionality?
-I.e. has it gathered more than 10 up-votes or more than 10 comments?
-Just for reverence, the up-vote criterion alone covers more than 500 feature requests.
+I.e. has it gathered more than 10 up-votes or more than 10 comments over the last 6 months?
+Just for reference, the up-vote criterion alone covers more than 500 feature requests as of right now, September 10th, 2018.

 If the answer to all three of them is `yes` we keep the feature request open.
 If an issue has a strong affinity with our roadmap or describes an interesting competitive advantage we might keep it open even if it has not yet gathered sufficient community support.
 In this case, the decision clearly is more subjective.

+When we close feature requests as out of scope, we'll unsubscribe from these issues to reduce the overall number of issue notifications we receive every day.

-We understand that if you are the author of an issue you might feel differently.
-We love all of your input.
+If you are the author of a feature request you might feel differently about whether or not it's a good idea to close your issue.
+We understand that.
+Be assured, we love all of your input.
 So, don't take personal offense when we decide to close your issue :peace_symbol:.

-When we close feature requests as out of scope, we'll unsubscribe from these issues to reduce the overall number of issue notifications we receive every day.
+If you think we made a mistake, please let us know and we'll consider reopening the feature request.

 # Categorizing Issues